aatisharote07/aatisharote07/README.md

 ## 🤝 Let’s Connect

-- Open to **Data Analyst / Data Science roles**
+- Open to **Data Analyst / Data Science roles**.
-- Happy to collaborate on **analytics, ML, or open-source projects**
+- Happy to collaborate on **analytics, ML, or open-source projects** .
-- Always open to learning from industry professionals
+- Always open to learning from industry professionals.

 ## 🌐 Socials